Cwantic/Documentation/Settings/Sources.md

 ## 2. Data sources

-Define the *local directory* or *server directory* where all the data will be saved.
+Define the *local directory* or *server directory* where all data will be saved.

 The data directory is the directory where the **databases**, the python **scripts** and the **specifications** are saved.